-- The keyboard, the operator panel and the remote modules are connected through the CAN bus. - The Sercos bus is used to communicate with digital Fagor drives.
+- The central unit and the monitor are connected through the ·VGA· output. - The keyboard module, operator panel and the remote modules are connected through the CAN bus. - The Sercos bus is used to communicate with digital Fagor drives.
 It is also possible to communicate with analog drives.